 - The battery discharges hydrogen at the time of charging

-You can remove corrosion from car battery by using both household items and professional-grade supplies.
-Here, we’ll show you how to handle with battery corrosion by both methods in 3 steps.
+You can learn how to clean corrosion off car battery by using both household items and professional-grade supplies.
+Here, we will show you how to handle with battery corrosion by both methods in 3 steps.

 – Baking soda